SBRG/ssbio/docs/instructions/scratch.rst

 * How do I cite SCRATCH?

     - Cheng J, Randall AZ, Sweredoski MJ & Baldi P (2005) SCRATCH: a protein structure and structural feature prediction server.
 Nucleic Acids Res.
 33: W72–6 Available at: http://dx.doi.org/10.1093/nar/gki396

+* I'm having issues running STRIDE...

+    - See the `ssbio wiki`_ for (hopefully) some solutions - or add yours in when you find the answer!

 API